joemoose/psiops/docs/combat.md

 ### Ambushes

-Circumstances or careful planning can sometimes determine which side acts first.
-If you *ambush* the enemy, your squad doesn’t make an initiative roll and instead acts first, gaining *advantage* on all action rolls during the first combat round.
+Circumstances or careful planning can determine which side acts first rather than *initiative rolls*.
+If you *ambush* the enemy, your squad doesn’t make an initiative roll and instead acts first, gaining *advantage* on all action rolls in the first combat round.

 Afterward, combat proceeds as usual: your squad takes actions, then the opposing force takes actions.
-Because your squad also acts first in the following round, a successful ambush grants you two consecutive rounds of action before the enemy can respond.
+Because your squad acts first in the next round, a successful ambush gives you two consecutive rounds of action before the enemy can respond.

-If the enemy ambushes you, your squad doesn’t act during the first round of combat.
+If the enemy ambushes you, your squad doesn’t take any action during the first round of combat.
 In subsequent rounds, combat proceeds as usual.

-## Declaring Actions
+## Simultaneous Squad Actions

 In a combat round, your actions and your team members’ actions occur **at the same time**.
 Everyone declares their actions for the current combat round upfront, before any results are determined.
-Actions are not declared individually and then resolved one by one.
+Actions are not declared individually and resolved one by one.

 !!! note

-	The GM will give you a general sense of what the enemy is doing to help with planning your actions.
+	The GM will give you a general sense of what the enemy is doing to help you plan your actions.

 ### Interrupting Actions